PX4/PX4-Devguide/external-position.md

 Set the system parameter `ATT_EXT_HDG_M` to 1 or 2 to enable external heading integration.
 Setting it to 1 will cause vision to be used, while 2 enables mocap heading use.

 Vision integration is enabled by default in LPE.
-You can control this using the`LPE_FUSION` parameter
+You can control this using the`LPE_FUSION` parameter in QGroundControl.
+Make sure that "fuse vision pos" is checked.

-### Disabling barometer fusion
+#### Disabling barometer fusion
 If a highly accurate altitude is already available from vision or mocap information, it may be useful to disable the baro correction in LPE to reduce drift on the Z axis.

 There is a bit field for this in the parameter `LPE_FUSION`, which you can set from QGroundControl.
-Just uncheck "fuse baro" and make sure "fuse vision pos" is checked.
+Just uncheck "fuse baro".

-### Tuning noise parameters
+#### Tuning noise parameters

 If your vision or mocap data is highly accurate, and you just want the estimator to track it tightly, you should reduce the standard deviation parameters, `LPE_VIS_XY` and `LPE_VIS_Z` (for vision) or `LPE_VIC_P` (for motion capture).
 Reducing them will cause the estimator to trust the incoming pose estimate more.
 You may need to set them lower than the allowed minimum and force-save.